DavidIsrawi/SummarizeMe/README.md

 ______

-**In progress:**

-To use the RESTful api for accurate results, set up virtualenv and Flask using pip or your preferred library manager...
+To use the RESTful api and get accurate results, set up virtualenv and Flask using pip or your preferred library manager...
 ```
 cd server
 sudo pip install virtualenv